BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.RegisteredMode.CreateUserCommand.md

       "type": "string"
     },
     "DisplayName": {
-      "type": "string"
+      "description": "The display name you want for this user", "type": "string"
     },
     "Email": {
-      "type": "string"
+      "description": "An email address to reach this user", "type": "string"
     },
     "Password": {
-      "type": "string"
+      "description": "The password you want to use", "type": "string"
     },
     "Username": {
-      "type": "string"
+      "description": "The username you want to have", "type": "string"
     }
   }